sonifydata/twotone.io/about.md

 ads: false

 ---
 **TwoTone** lets you turn data into sound and music.
 It uses the process of [sonification](https://en.wikipedia.org/wiki/Sonification "Sonification") to let you hear data.
 It’s free and open source and runs 100% on the web, so you don’t need to download anything.
 TwoTone works on desktops, tablets and phones.
 It’s designed to be fast, fun and easy to use.
-TwoTone is imagined and made by [Datavized Technologies](https://datavized.com) with support from [Google News Initiative](https://newsinitiative.withgoogle.com/ "Google News Initiative").
+TwoTone is imagined and made by [Sonify](http://sonify.io/ "Sonify.io") ( formerly Datavized Technologies ) with support from [Google News Initiative](https://newsinitiative.withgoogle.com/ "Google News Initiative").

-This is the second tool in Datavized's collaboration with Google.
-The first, [Morph](https://morph.graphics/ "Morph"), lets you make art from data.
-Both projects were commissioned by [Simon Rogers](https://simonrogers.net/) at Google, and the development process was mentored by advisor [Alberto Cairo](http://www.thefunctionalart.com/).
+The project was commissioned by [Simon Rogers](https://simonrogers.net/) at Google, and the development process was mentored by advisor [Alberto Cairo](http://www.thefunctionalart.com/).

 {% include toc.html %}